 Tools

 I did not need any tools to complete my install.
-However, if your old shower head is difficult to remove, a pair of Channellock pliers would be very helpful.- Channellock Tongue and Groove Pliers (paid link)
+However, if your old shower head is difficult to remove, a pair of Channellock pliers would be very helpful.

 Steps